Vegan Pesto Pasta Salad

-A Mediterranean diet inspired vegan pesto pasta salad that is loaded with veggies and tossed in a dairy-free walnut pesto sauce.
+A vegan pesto pasta salad that is loaded with veggies and tossed in a dairy-free walnut pesto sauce.
 The perfect dish to bring to summer parties and cookouts!
-It’s vegan and gluten-free.
 This post is sponsored by California Walnuts.

 I did a poll on my Instagram stories for this recipe and am so excited to share it with you!
 I knew I wanted to create a summer dairy-free pasta salad but wasn’t sure if it should have a vegan pesto sauce or a light vinaigrette and y’all voted basil pesto so here it is!
-If you were team vinaigrette, here’s another tasty recipe for you or try this one with zucchini noodles!
+If you were team vinaigrette try my zucchini noodle spaghetti salad or this healthy pasta salad!

-This recipe is one that takes traditional pasta salad and gives it an EBF Mediterranean diet upgrade — and it’s perfect timing because May is Mediterranean diet month!
+This recipe is one that takes traditional pasta salad and gives it an EBF Mediterranean diet upgrade!

 If you’re not familiar with it, the Mediterranean diet has been gaining popularity for awhile now… and for good reason!
 Studies show that it can cause weight loss and help prevent heart attacks, strokes, type 2 diabetes, premature death.
 And a recent study also showed that it’s better for gut-health than other diets.